Do you have a passion for working with children? ✅

 We are currently seeking reliable, responsible, creative, fun, engaging, and loving temporary, occasional and on-call babysitters for home/hotel/event based services.

-Serving NYC, Brooklyn, Queens, and parts of the Bronx.
-Minimum hourly of $15 with a 4 hour minimum.
+Serving Manhattan, Brooklyn, Queens, and parts of the Bronx.

 Contact us at [email protected] for more info!